-Move the gear shift lever firmly and crisply forward (for forward gear) or backward (for reverse gear).
+- 1. Neutral interlock trigger - Move the remote control lever / gear shift lever firmly and crisply forward (for forward gear) or backward (for reverse gear) [about 35° (a detent can felt) for remote control models].
 Be sure to check that the tilt lock lever is in the lock/down position (if equipped) before operating in reverse.